An Overview Of ADHD Symptoms

 Attention deficit hyperactivity disorder popular as "ADHD" is a common condition that makes it hard to focus, keep still, and think before acting.
 Some people with such psychological conditions mainly have trouble with focus.
 At the same time, ADHD symptoms can also affect some other skills, including managing emotions.

 What is ADHD?

-No matter when people diagnosed with ADHD, there are specific treatments that can make symptoms more manageable.
-And some supports can make things more comfortable at work and school.
+No matter when people are diagnosed with ADHD, there are specific treatments that can make symptoms more manageable.
+And some support can make things more comfortable at work and school.

 The main symptoms of such a condition are impulsivity, trouble with focus, and hyperactivity.
 Patients can have them to varying degrees, and not everyone has all three.
 Symptoms can differ, and some might go away with age.